bmann/bmcgarden/_notes/MiniPC PL63.md

 This is the Thunderbolt 4 model.
 I plugged it into my [[VisionTek VT2900]] and it worked right away.

 First time on Windows 11.
 I sure am declining a lot of things.
 Lots of updates and rebooting.

+## Drivers

+The Canadian page for drivers is on the [ASUS website](https://www.asus.com/ca-en/displays-desktops/mini-pcs/pl-series/mini-pc-pl63/helpdesk_download/?model2Name=Mini-PC-PL63).